Firkhie/responsive-educamp-website/README.md

 # Educamp.

-This is my first project.
-Landing page for **Educamp.** website using HTML CSS JavaScript and PHP.
+This is my first landing page project website using HTML CSS JavaScript and PHP.

 ## Screenshot